Ekyhy/Searching/README.md

 # Searching and Shorting
-Today I am learning about search modul.
-And In this repository, I am exploring how to search works.
+In this case.
+I learning about search modul.
+And In this repository, exploring how to search works.